os-climate/sostrades-dev-tools/docs/source/user_manual.md

 The execution logs tab displays the computation logs of a study: <br>
 ![](images/platform_study/logs_space/execution_logs.png) <br>
 It is possible to download raw study logs by clicking on the download button.
-The last metrics recorded from file system for CPU and memory are also displayed on top of the execution tab.
+The last metrics recorded from file system for CPU and memory are also displayed on top of the execution logs tab.

 #### Subsection 3.5.3 Notifications
 The notifications tab displays the user actions in a study: <br>